Your state’s best independent family-friendly restaurant

 Louisiana: Brennan’s, New Orleans

-Brennan’s is one of the best places in New Orleans for a special meal or get-together – and, refreshingly, it’s also decidedly family-friendly.
-There’s a kids’ menu, with delights such as popcorn shrimp and vanilla French toast, and the main menu is stuffed with crowdpleasers like shrimp and grits, as well as the restaurant’s legendary baked apples.
+Brennan’s is one of the best places in New Orleans for a special meal or get-together – and, refreshingly, it’s also decidedly family friendly.
+There’s a kids’ menu, with delights such as popcorn shrimp and vanilla French toast, and the main menu is stuffed with crowd-pleasers like seafood gumbo, as well as the restaurant’s legendary bananas Foster.
 Best of all is the service.
-Everyone, of all ages, is treated like a VIP.
+Everyone, regardless of age, is treated like a VIP.

 Maine: Salvage BBQ, Portland